Jdasi/SFML-Sliding-Puzzle-Game/README.txt

 ------------------------------------------------------------------
 The game uses a profile.txt file to save user progress.

-If you encounter any problems during play, try deleting profile.txt and relaunching the application.
+If you encounter any problems during play, or if you wish to reset your progress, delete profile.txt and relaunch the application.

 For debugging purposes, you can change the values in profile.txt. (e.g. set stars to 100 so you can unlock everything)